How To Manage Social Anxiety: Tips And Tricks

 1. Seek treatment

 If you have social anxiety disorder, you may consider seeking professional treatment.
-Common treatments for social anxiety disorder usually include therapy, medication, or a combination of both.
+Common treatments for social anxiety disorder usually include psychological and pharmacological interventions.
 Cognitive behavioral therapy (CBT) can frequently be used as an effective treatment for anxiety.

-With CBT, a therapist usually helps the patient examine and replace the patterns of negative thoughts in their mind that may be underlying their condition.
+With CBT, a therapist usually helps the patient examine and challenge negative thoughts that may be underlying their condition.
 Sessions can also involve learning coping skills, such as relaxation exercises, so that when the person starts feeling anxious, they can cope with it more effectively.
+In other situations, a therapist may use exposure therapy as a way to help someone reduce their fear in social situations.

 Getty/AnnaStills